-(€ Thousand) Solvency II value (a) Statutory accounts value (b) Change to Solvency II value (a-b) Notes Provisions other than technical provisions 5.503 4.533 -970 The difference comes from IAS 19 Pension benefit obligations 47.732 0 -47.732 The difference comes from IAS 19 and IFRS 4 Deposits from reinsurers 41.404 41.404 0 It is expecting that amortized cost could be equal to the Solvency II value due to close duration and maturity and to the absence of expected interest cash-flows.
+(€ Thousand) Solvency II value (a) Statutory accounts value (b) Change to Solvency II value (a-b) Notes Provisions other than technical provisions 5.891 24.635 -18.744 The difference comes from IAS 19 and provision for future use Pension benefit obligations 49.182 0 -49.182 The difference comes from IAS 19 and IFRS 4 Deposits from reinsurers 47.380 47.380 0 It is expecting that amortized cost could be equal to the Solvency II value due to close duration and maturity and to the absence of expected interest cash-flows.
 Deferred tax liabilities 0 0 0 Solvency II Deferred Tax Liabilities are based on the difference between the Solvency II value of assets and liabilities and the value for tax purposes on an item-by-item basis.
-Derivatives 1.102.949 51.774 -1.051.175 The difference comes from the market value of the derivatives used as hedge accounting and accrual reclassification Debts owed to credit institutions 1.890.667 1.885.013 -5.654 The difference concerns the accrual on REPO Insurance & intermediaries payables 28.743 28.743 0 No change Reinsurance payables 3.508 3.508 0 Payables (trade, not insurance) 94.771 94.771 0 Subordinated liabilities in Basic Own Funds 40.006 40.000 6 Accrued interest reclassification Any other liabilities, not elsewhere shown 37.944 182.705 -144.761 Residual class of liability items included mainly accruals and deferrals.
-The change concern the accrued interest reclassification and derivatives
+Derivatives 750.109 1.191 748.918 The difference comes from the market value of the derivatives used as hedge accounting and accrual reclassification Debts owed to credit institutions 1.275.101 1.265.784 9.316 The difference concerns the accrual on REPO Insurance & intermediaries payables 42.607 42.607 0 No change Reinsurance payables 7.493 7.493 0 Payables (trade, not insurance) 170.127 167.007 3.120 The difference is linked to the receivables and payables on tax incomes netted in Solvency II Subordinated liabilities in Basic Own Funds 40.006 40.000 6 Accrued interest reclassification Any other liabilities, not elsewhere shown 27.443 223.514 -196.071 Residual class of liability items included mainly accruals and deferrals.
+The change concern the accrued interest reclassification and derivatives owned by European insurance and reinsurance undertakings is recognized at IFRS fair value determined centrally by the Group in application of the official group asset pricing policy.